 Utility crews, who frequently work at height and out in the elements, use checklists for vegetation management, welding safety, transmission line inspections and more.

 For example, the Occupational Safety and Health Administration (OSHA) recently cited eight Target stores in the northeastern United States for safety violations for close to a half-million dollars.
-(4) The offenses included blocked or obstructed access to emergency and fire exits and unsafe storage of materials in back rooms and storage areas — issues that would have been noticed with the use of a facility health and safety inspection checklist.
+(4) The offenses included blocked or obstructed access to emergency and fire exits and unsafe storage of materials in back rooms and storage areas.
+These issues would certainly have been noticed by using a facility health and safety inspection checklist.

 Facility managers also use things like an exit sign and emergency lighting inspection checklist and fire safety checklist to protect their teams and stay OSHA compliant.